djcooke/compendium/_potd_161_enemies/tursus.md

   PLD:
     difficulty: Easy
     notes:
+      - 'Annoying/slow to fight due to the slow'
+  WAR:
+    difficulty: Easy
+    notes:
-      - 'Annoying/slow to fight due to the slow.
-If there are several running around, you may want to chain pull them to take advantage of diminishing returns on slow'
+      - 'Annoying/slow to fight due to the slow'
 ---